 So, what constituted a ‘healthy lifestyle’ in those with less severe symptoms?

-For most, engaging in some physical activity was important, although the amount and type wasn’t defined in this particular study.
-But I have written about the type of exercise that best suits us as we transition menopause in the past and I’ve linked this article HERE.
+For most, engaging in some physical activity was important, although the amount and type wasn’t defined in this particular study however, I’ve written about this HERE for you.

 This is important to note for those of you feeling depressed and ‘hopeless’.
 Some women are doing too much exercise when they aren’t sleeping – I see this a lot.
 What this does is to increase a stress hormone called cortisol and this prevents healing and repairing of tissues overnight.
 High-end exercisers might then find that they experience worsening hot flushes, sore joints and emotional changes.
 Then there are those of you who have no energy for exercise, because your motivation is low and/or you are feeling depressed.